 Employees do not have to provide a doctor’s fit note for employers to make a claim.

-The online service through which to reclaim SSP is not yet available.
+The online service through which to reclaim SSP is now available on the government website.

 Can I make staff redundant?

 It may not always be appropriate to make staff redundant completely.

 You may wish to adopt flexible measures instead, for example short-time (a reduction in hours) and lay-off working, or furloughing your employees or relying on the Job Retention Scheme.
 If you do need to make redundancies ensure to follow the correct procedure.
 For further information and to make redundancy letters read Redundancies .
 Alternatively, Ask a lawyer for workforce reduction advice.